A Complete Guide to Winterizing Your HVAC System

 Cover the Top of the AC Unit

-Covering your AC unit for winter isn’t entirely necessary, but it’s definitely not a bad idea either.
+Covering your AC unit for winter isn’t entirely necessary, but it’s not a bad idea either.
 Covering the unit helps to prevent leaves and debris from getting inside during the fall and winter, which is important for reducing the risk of rust and corrosion.
 Covering the top of the unit will also prevent icicles from possibly crashing down into the unit and causing damage.
-When covering the unit, it is important that you do it properly to ensure it still receives adequate airflow so condensation doesn’t form inside it.
+When covering the unit, you must do it properly to ensure it still receives adequate airflow so condensation doesn’t form inside it.

 There are specially designed AC covers that are made of breathable material and will block out debris without trapping moisture inside.
 You can also just cut a piece of plywood to fit the top of the unit, but you need to make sure that you adequately weigh the wood down.
 If not, the wind could lift it off and cause it to crash down onto the unit or the refrigerant lines and potentially cause major damage.